Widespread Forever Chemicals In Pesticides Threaten Everyone’s Health

 Forever chemicals go by various names such as polyfluoroalkyl substances (PFASs) or perfluoroalkyl.
 Mostly, they’re a subset of what are called fluorinated chemicals, which have a carbon-fluorine bond that makes these chemicals highly stable.
 Not only that but they’re used in products designed for repelling grease and water, as they don’t biodegrade quickly.

 Although many governments are trying to limit the use of PFAs, their efforts are hindered by a lack of understanding of how these drugs work.
 Specifically, they haven’t figured out which fluorinated chemicals are actually PFAs.
 Due to their misunderstanding, people and the environment are more likely to be harmed.
 Furthermore, multiple countries have different classifications for these chemicals, resulting in harmful exposures in many communities.
-Ultimately, exposures can happen from spraying pesticides on crops containing fluorinated compounds
+Ultimately, exposures can happen from spraying pesticides on crops containing fluorinated compounds.

 The Negative Effects of Fluorinated Pesticides